vlttnv/allseer/README.md

 # Allseer
 ## v0.1.0
-A read-only, AI-powered diagnostics assistant for Kubernetes.
+Allseer is read-only, AI-powered diagnostics assistant for Kubernetes that helps DevOps and SRE engineers troubleshoot issues, surface insights, and save time by analyzing cluster data and connecting the dots across resources.

 ## Installation